Blog / Implementation Guide

 Abstract

-This comprehensive guide details the implementation of the TLCTC (Top Level Cyber Threat Clusters) framework.
-It covers the core architecture, the bridging of strategic risk to operational security, and provides a detailed 10x5 integration matrix with NIST CSF 2.0.
+This comprehensive guide details the implementation of the TLCTC (Top Level Cyber Threat Clusters) framework v2.1.
+It covers the Dual-Layer Bow-Tie architecture, the consequence chain (SRE → DRE → BRE*), v2.1 boundary operators, the 10×6×2 control-objective matrix with NIST CSF 2.0 (including GOVERN), and Layer 4 FAIR risk quantification.

 Bridging Strategic Risk Management with Operational Security